Travel & Business Expense Policy

 - Local authorities, as required

-- His/Her personal insurance company
+- His/Her/Their personal insurance company

-- His/Her supervisor
+- His/Her/Their supervisor

 A. Travelers should select modestly priced accommodations.
 For seminars, meetings or other group activity, reimbursement will be for no more than the mid-range rate for single occupancy at the host hotel.
+Advance bookings using hotel rates that are non-cancelable or non-refundable should be purchased with caution, and if unused, may not be reimbursed by the University.

 B. When requesting reimbursement for Lodging, detailed hotel statements and/or detailed receipts must be included with your expense reimbursement request as supporting documentation (per IRS Regulation 1.274-5(c)(2)iii(B)).